Graduate Certificate in Emergency Management

 - Develop emergency planning skills by identifying and assessing the components of the Incident Action Plan (IAP) for all hazards and its use by the National Incident Management System (NIMS)

-- Stack earned credits from each course into a Master of Healthcare Administration degree
+- Stack earned credits into a Master of Healthcare Administration degree

 If you have any questions about the coursework or the program requirements, please speak to one of our enrollment counselors at the email or phone number below.